Pay offer for resident doctors working in England

 Introduction

-After eleven rounds of strike action, including our latest during the General Election, the BMA’s Junior Doctor Committee believes this offer is credible enough to be put to our members for a vote, and we are recommending a vote to accept.
+After eleven rounds of strike action, including our latest during the General Election, the BMA’s Resident Doctor Committee believes this offer is credible enough to be put to our members for a vote, and we are recommending a vote to accept.

 This offer marks significant progress in our journey to reverse years of pay erosion, and we have only reached this position because of your strike action and your refusal to accept below-inflation pay awards.
 Your action has clearly influenced the DDRB; its recent pay recommendations, along with the offer from the Government, would lead to the highest pay award of any public sector worker over the last two years.